Razat94/learn/T-SQL/SQL Part 1 ReadMe.md

 > Note: In Excel, we also have a round function = ROUND(D2,0) -- given that D2 = 235.415

+### Our First Query
 USE Pub1
 SELECT *
 FROM slspers;

--- To output only 2 columns
+#### Query that outputs only 2 columns
 SELECT fname, lname
 FROM slspers;

--- This also works:
-SELECT
+-- Alternate way to retrieves two specific columns via table prefix SELECT
 	Slspers.fname, Slspers.lname
 FROM Slspers;

-#### WE CAN WRITE:
-SELECT Sales.*
+#### We can use table alias/prefix before the wildcard asterisk (*) as well.
-FROM Sales
+SELECT Slspers.* FROM Sales

--- instead of
+-- Same as:

-SELECT *
+-- SELECT * FROM Slspers

-FROM Sales
+-- Alias 'AS' Keyword --
+SELECT fname, lname AS 'Last Name' FROM Slspers;
+-- The keyword AS is not needed - just a formality.
+-- SELECT fname, lname 'Last Name' FROM Slspers;

-#### ...more to discuss in CHAPTER 5!
+#### ...more to discuss in Chapter 5!
 [Link to Lesson 5](#5).

--- Alias 'AS' Keyword --
-SELECT fname, lname AS 'Last Name'
-FROM Slspers;

-SELECT COUNT(*)
-FROM Slspers;
--- in SSMS, Clicking on "Messages" will display output of Count of Rows as well.

--- Show Row #'s for each row
-SELECT
-	ROW_NUMBER() OVER (ORDER BY repid) AS row_num,
-	*
-FROM Slspers

--- Adds a new column with a constant static value
+-- In SQL, a new column can be added to the query result by using a fixed value or calculation.
-SELECT pubdate, bktitle, 'Non-Fiction' AS category, '12345' AS static_col
-FROM Titles;
+-- This column exists only in the results and does not affect the actual table data.
+SELECT fname, lname, 'United States' AS County, '21' AS Age FROM Slspers

 ### Calculated column
 A calculated column doesn't exist in the table, but SQL calculates it for each row when the query runs.

--- Calculated Column Example:
 SELECT
 	partnum,
 	bktitle,